 - Practice presenting and explaining your research to others, preferably for people outside academia.

-- Try to deduct where your research may lead and .
+- Try to deduct where your research may lead and what societal impact you could potentially create .
 Who is your research important to, and why?

 Visit the Research tab here on the Intranet for further information, guidance, and tips related to science communication.

 Do you want to develop your skills in communication?
 Take KTH’s digital Canvas course in research communication!
 The course is suitable for researchers at all levels and will provide you with the tools needed to communicate effectively and accurately reach your target groups.